 When the roaches crawl through the paste, it gets all over them, sticking to their legs and arms.
 When the cockroach cleans itself, it ingests the sticky paste.
 If the cockroach doesn’t clean itself, its body will naturally absorb the substance of the paste anyway.
 Once the acid is inside the cockroach, it makes its way into the nervous and digestive systems, causing death.
 The paste should eliminate your roaches within two weeks.
 If it doesn’t, make more and reapply it.

 Most people have baking soda in their kitchens.
 It has many different uses and one of them is to kill cockroaches.
 You can make a paste just as you would with boric acid, mixing the baking soda, sugar, and water in equal parts.
 Apply the homemade roach killer in cabinets, under the sink, and around the stove areas that cockroaches love.

 The baking soda poisons the roaches, but not immediately.
 They will take it back to the nest on their feet and that will kill the other roaches.
 Again, it takes a little while to be fully effective and you might need to reapply the paste once or twice to get rid of all the roaches.

 Soap and Water

 Something as simple as soap and water can be a very effective killer of cockroaches, although it won’t eliminate the nest.
 This just kills the roaches it reaches.
 Pour a cup of water into a spray bottle then add one teaspoon of liquid soap.
 When you see a roach, spray the mixture on it.
 It clogs the roach’s pores so it can't breathe and eventually dies.

 Water can work for killing roaches, too.
-Simply put a jar of it in corners where you often spot roaches.
+Simply put a jar of it in corners where you often spot the invaders.
 They’ll climb in but can’t get out again, and will eventually drown in the jar.
 Again, this doesn’t kill the nest but it’s an easy way to eliminate some of your roaches.